handpoint/handpoint.github.io/products.md

   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Analytics%20why.png
   buttontxt: "Request a demo"
   buttonlink: /contact
-  title: "Scaling in the cloud"
+  title: "Tools for scaling fast"
   description: "Setting up a terminal has never been simpler.
 Handpoint's cloud-hosted Terminal Management System gives you remote software updates, remote terminal key injection, and instant config building to control the entire merchant experience with the click of a mouse.
 Your merchants benefit from the seamless activation, up-to-date terminals, and instant access to new features."
 blurbs:
   title: "Engineered for Growth"